Conventional superconductivity in single-crystalline BiPt: Transverse field SR

 The TF-$\mu$SR data were fit using Brandt's iterative Ginzburg-Landau (GL) model \cite{BrandtIGL, SonierV}.
 This model generates the field distribution due to the vortex lattice, $B(\textbf{r})$, for all values of $\kappa$, and applied field $b$.
 The sample term in Eq.(\ref{eqTF}) was replaced with

 using $B(\textbf{r})$ from the set of equations in ref. \cite{SonierV}; the sum is over the ideal vortex lattice in the real space. $\sigma_{dis}$ accounts for further broadening due to deviations from the ideal hexagonal vortex lattice arising from the frozen disorder.
 The iterative GL model produced good fits to the data as a result of a well-formed flux line lattice in the $ab$ plane.
 This is evident from the high-field tail seen in the Fourier transform (Fig. \ref{muSR}(b)) of the asymmetry spectra(Fig. \ref{muSR}(c)).
 We obtained the absolute values of the penetration depth from the fits and used them to determine the temperature dependence of the superfluid density ($\propto$ $1/\lambda^2$).
-The temperature dependence of the 4.2 mT and 9.8 mT temperature scans shows flattening of the superfluid density at low temperature, as expected from a conventional $s$-wave superconductor due to isotropic superconducting gap.
+The temperature dependence of the 4.2 mT and 9.8 mT temperature scans shows flattening of the superfluid density at low temperature, as expected from a conventional $s$-wave superconductor due to an isotropic superconducting gap.
 The difference between the zero-temperature penetration depth values for the two fields indicates a field dependence.
-Comparing these with the values obtained from the magnetization measurements [Table: \ref{tab:sc}], which represent the zero-field values, we observe a monotonic increase of penetration depth as well $\kappa$ with the field expected from a single-band type-II superconductor \cite{SonierV}.
+Comparing these with the values obtained from the magnetization measurements [Table: \ref{tab:sc}], we observe a monotonic increase of the penetration depth with the field expected from a single-band type-II superconductor \cite{SonierV}.
+The difference arises from the fact that the magnetization measurements of penetration depth are done in the Meissner state (low fields), whereas the $\mu$SR results are from the vortex state.
+Similarly, $\kappa$ also exhibits field dependence.

 We can estimate the superconducting gap from the temperature dependence of penetration depth using London's approximation for a BCS superconductor in the dirty limit,

 For completeness, we fit the results to the clean limit as well,